 The initial daily maintenance dose of CEREBYX is 4 – 6 mg PE/kg/day in divided doses.

 Due to an increased fraction of unbound phenytoin in patients with renal or hepatic disease, or in those with hypoalbuminemia, the interpretation of total phenytoin plasma concentrations should be made with caution (see CLINICAL PHARMACOLOGY: Special Populations).
+Unbound concentration of phenytoin may be elevated in patients with hyperbilirubinemia.
 Unbound phenytoin concentrations may be more useful in these patient populations.
 After IV CEREBYX administration to patients with renal and/or hepatic disease, or in those with hypoalbuminemia, fosphenytoin clearance to phenytoin may be increased without a similar increase in phenytoin clearance.
 This has the potential to increase the frequency and severity of adverse events (see PRECAUTIONS).

 Age does not have a significant impact on the pharmacokinetics of fosphenytoin following CEREBYX administration.
 Phenytoin clearance is decreased slightly in elderly patients and lower or less frequent dosing may be required.

 10 mL per vial — Each 10 mL vial contains 500 mg phenytoin sodium equivalents (PE):